tommie08/Team_Happiness_Club/README.md

 - Searches for bugs or possible errors in the code to fix before they become significant issues
 #### Configuration Management: Joshua Lee
 - In charge of creating names and marking and submitting work. should make work readable to people who didn’t write the program
+#### Programmer: Tommy Lam and Gunther Leuchtefeld
+- Write the code for the project